ManiMozaffar/awesome-resumes/README.md

         - 👍 Role: Co-author
     - ✅ **Include any relevant links or citations to verify your publication validity**
     - ❌ **Don't include irrelevant publications, such as personal blog posts or unrelated articles**
+    - ❌ **Don't include publications that have not been finalized yet**
     - ❌ **Don't include publications that are outdated or no longer relevant to your current field**